Abu Dhabi, 2013.

 Below is a short résumé.
 I welcome professional and personal inquiries, creative collaboration, and open-ended conversation.

-Current position: PhD student in Cultural Anthropology (Tulane University)*; Mellon Graduate Fellow in Community-Engaged Scholarship; Fulbright, India*
+Current position: PhD Candidate in Cultural Anthropology (Tulane University)*; Fulbright-Nehru Scholar, India*; Mellon Graduate Fellow in Community-Engaged Scholarship; The Open-Hearted MD Producer

-Primary practices: Deep Listening (Rensselaer Polytechnic Institute)*; Contact Improvisation; Non-Violent Communication; experimental methodologies
+Primary practices: Deep Listening (Intensives*); Radiant Body Yoga; Contact Improvisation; Non-Violent Communication; arts-based & experimental ethnography

 Curatorial projects: Children of the Streets: Reminiscences of Jan Yoors; Macro Meditations; Q: On Waiting; Wandering the World City: Jan Yoors’ New York Photographs, 1960s; Mind Maps: Curated Journals 2004-2018; Przy Rondzie 6*